 Follow your free will, the path of the Tao.

-Act freely, just because, being connected with the Tao.
+Act freely, as you feel, remaining connected with the Tao.

-Wu Wei, spontaneously being present, without striving towards it.
+Wu Wei, spontaneously being present, without working at it.

-With aimed desire, without ambition as this also excludes possibilities.
+With focused desire, but without ambition as this limits possibilities.